dotnet/EntityFramework.Docs/entity-framework/core/performance/advanced-performance-topics.md

 ### Limitations

 * Compiled queries may only be used against a single EF Core model.
-Different contexts can sometimes be configured to use different models; running compiled queries in this scenario is not supported.
+Different context instances of the same type can sometimes be configured to use different models; running compiled queries in this scenario is not supported.
 * When using parameters in compiled queries, use simple, scalar parameters.
 More complex parameter expressions - such as member/method accesses on instances - are not supported.

 ## Query caching and parameterization